diogenesofweb/blog/articles/making_a_blog_website_with_sveltekit.md

 One for a blog page `[slug].json.js`.\
 And one for an index page `blogs.json.js` (getting blogs metadata).

-Following docs, endpoint files have to export the `get` function for **GET** requests.
+Following docs, endpoint files have to export the `get` function for **GET** requests.\

-Then, inside the `get` function for fetching a blog:
+So, inside the `get` function for fetching a blog, following steps are performed.

-1. Load corresponding `.md` file as string
+1. Load corresponding `.md` file as string.
-2. Process separately front-matter and content
+2. Process separately front-matter and content.
-3. Parse front-matter with 'gray-matter’ as JSON object
+3. Parse front-matter with 'gray-matter’ as JSON object.
-4. Parse file content with 'markdown-it' returning HTML as string
+4. Parse file content with 'markdown-it' returning HTML as string.
-5. Return processed data
+5. Return processed data.

 ```js
 /* ~/src/routes/blog/[slug].json.js */